galenphall/ideology_private_interest_replication/README.md

-# cccm-structure
-Code for analyzing the structure of the CCCM through board interlocks, financial data and text analysis.
+Replication code for "Where Ideology Meets Private Interest," analyzing the structure of the climate change countermovement through board interlocks, financial data and text analysis.